 Now that she’s older, she knows about the deceit and even helps to prepare sauce.
 It’s still the most reliable way to get vegetables into her diet.
 She hasn’t grown out of it, but it’s not the family secret anymore.
 It’s an accepted and favorite family recipe.

 This recipe makes quite a bit of sauce.
 We usually bag and freeze 3/4 of the batch for quick, nutritious meals on a school night.
 If you don’t have space in the freezer, just cut the recipe in half and get two meals out of one pot.

 Chop all vegetables large and rustic.
-Cook over medium heat in oil with salt and Italian seasoning until vegetables are soft (Medium heat 10-15 minutes.)
-Add peas.
+Cook over medium heat in oil with salt and Italian Add peas.

 Grind in a food processor until smooth.

-Brown the sausage, or sausage and beef combination in the same pan with a tbsp of olive oil.
+Brown the meat in the same pan with a tbsp of olive oil.
 Season with a healthy pinch of salt and cracked black pepper.
 Once browned and crumbled evenly, remove from heat and strain off any excess fat from the meat.

 Return to pot, along with the processed vegetables.
-Add one 2 oz can of tomato paste and 1 #10 can of crushed tomato.
-The #10 can may be hard to find in the grocery store, so four 27 ounce cans will be fine.
+Add one 2 oz can of tomato paste and one 10lb can of crushed tomato.
+The 10 lb can be hard to find in the grocery store, so four 27-ounce cans will be fine.
 Add a quart and a half of water and stir in all of the dry seasonings and fresh herbs.

 Can be frozen in a sealed container for 3 months.

 This cozy and comforting Paleo chili recipe is filled with ground meat and a ton of veggies to keep you full and satisfied.
 It’s a Whole30-friendly chili and AIP-compliant, too, with no tomatoes and no beans.